oculos/edumfa-keycloak-provider/README.md

 * Move the jar file into the `providers` directory
 * Go to `bin` and run `kc.sh build` (or the batch file on windows)
 * Start keycloak again

-#### Keycloak <= 16
-* Move the packed jar file into your deployment directory `standalone/deployment`.
-* Optional: Move the template privacyIDEA.ftl to `themes/base/login`.
-NOTE: For releases from version 0.6 onward, the template will be deployed automatically, so this step can be skipped.

 Now you can enable the execution for your auth flow.
 If you set the execution as 'required', every user needs to login with a second factor.